Azure/azure-sdk-for-net/README.md

 that take advantage of scalable cloud computing resources.

 This repository contains the open source subset of the .NET SDK.
-For documentation of the complete SDK, please see the [Azure .NET Developer Center](http://www.windowsazure.com/en-us/develop/net/).
+For documentation of the complete SDK, please see the [Microsoft Azure .NET Developer Center](http://www.windowsazure.com/en-us/develop/net/).

 # Features